rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/odo-rancher-desktop.md

 </details>

-3. Modify the `devfile.yaml` to the sample noted below for your container cluster.
+3. Modify the `devfile.yaml` to the example noted below for your container cluster.

 * Update the variables to access your container registry: